jp7677/dxvk-nvapi/README.md

 ### Steam Play / Proton

-Proton 9.0 includes DXVK-NVAPI and enables it by default for all titles with a few exceptions.
-Proton 9.0 can force-enable DXVK-NVAPI for titles that have DXVK-NVAPI disabled by default and also for non-NVIDIA GPUs when setting `PROTON_FORCE_NVAPI=1`.
+Proton 9.0 or newer includes DXVK-NVAPI and enables it by default for all titles with a few exceptions.
+Proton can force-enable DXVK-NVAPI for titles that have DXVK-NVAPI disabled by default and also for non-NVIDIA GPUs when setting `PROTON_FORCE_NVAPI=1`.
 Contrary, `PROTON_DISABLE_NVAPI` disables DXVK-NVAPI.

-- Copy and replace `nvapi.dll`/`nvapi64.dll`/`nvofapi64.dll` into the `dist/lib/wine/nvapi`/`dist/lib64/wine/nvapi` folder of your Proton installation, e.g. in `~/.steam/steam/steamapps/common/Proton 9.0/` for manually updating the included version.
+- Copy and replace `nvapi.dll`/`nvapi64.dll`/`nvofapi64.dll` into the `files/lib/wine/nvapi/i386-windows`/`files/lib/wine/nvapi/x86_64-windows` folder of your Proton installation, e.g. in `~/.steam/steam/steamapps/common/Proton 11.0/` for manually updating the included version.

 Proton Experimental Bleeding Edge additionally always contains the latest DXVK-NVAPI development (master) version.

-Proton 8.0 includes DXVK-NVAPI and enables it by default for a lot of titles.
-Use `PROTON_ENABLE_NVAPI=1` for that version as game launch argument in Steam to enable DXVK-NVAPI for other titles.

 ### Wine / Wine-Staging